swcarpentry/DEPRECATED-boot-camps/python/reproducible_workflow/reproducible_workflow.md

 	 scholarship.
 The actual scholarship is the full software environment, code and data, that produced the result.

-In particular, one of Donoho's former student's Victoria Stodden has written extensively about the idea of reproducibility in scientific software - you may want to look up [some of her papers][1] for reference.
+One of Donoho's former student's Victoria Stodden has written extensively about the idea of reproducibility in scientific software - you may want to look up [some of her papers][1] for reference.

 For our purposes, we can summarize the goal of reproducibility in two related ways, one technical and one colloquial.